Saxon Reef, Great Barrier Reef

 The shallow sections of Saxon Reef allow inexperienced snorkellers and visitors with lower levels of fitness to explore the reef’s corals gardens with ease.
 Laden with rocky coral formations and iconic clownfish anemones, you’re sure to feast your eyes on numerous varieties of hard and soft corals.

 The deeper drop-off sections of Saxon Reef are made up of steep coral walls that lead to sandy ocean floors.
-Here, scuba divers can marvel at a wider range of soft corals and spot reef sharks, stingrays, and sea turtles!
+Here, scuba divers can marvel at a wider range of hard and soft corals and spot reef sharks, lagoon rays, and sea turtles!

 Less interrupted by human interaction, Saxon Reef beholds an abundance of unique and common reef marine life from white-tip reef sharks, sweetlips, numerous species of wrasse, and the quirky butterflyfish.
 Here are some of our favourites!